phantuantu24/basic-reactJs/README.md

   - useEffect - fetching data with route (params is id as an example) (UseEffectRouteFetchingData.js)
   - useEffect - fetching data through a button - get input value and http GET (UseEffecWithButtonToFetchingData.js)
 # 17 - React Hooks - useContext
+  - useContext - Using our own file to define const of context from React (NormalContext.js) - Can review at #12 (Context)